jetbrains-academy/Functional_Programming_Scala/Monads/Monadic Laws/task.md

 )
 ```

-This can be refactored in the following form, using the unit of the corresponding monad.
+This can be refactored in the following form, using the `identity` of the corresponding monad.
 Here we parenthesise the chaining of the two first monadic actions, and only then flatMap `doSomething` over the result.

 ```scala 3